 - Prescription medications, depending on the state in which you purchase your plan*

-However, you may not want all the coverage that comes with an ACA-compliant plan.
-In that case, you could save money on health insurance with a short-term medical plan.
+If you don’t want all the coverage that comes with an ACA-compliant plan, you could save money on health insurance with a short-term medical plan.
 Plus, you can cover your entire family.
 Spouses and dependents can be covered under a short-term insurance plan as long as they meet the medical requirements of the plan.

 You can get short-term health insurance plans on a rolling basis (unlike the Health Insurance Marketplace, which operates on an open enrollment schedule) and renew your coverage for up to two more years.
 That’s why it’s a viable option for entrepreneurs who need health insurance outside of the annual open enrollment period or aren’t eligible for a special enrollment period due to a qualifying life event.